Dark, macabre humour from Arto Paasilinna, the Kurt Vonnegut of the North.

 Filled with dark, macabre humour, Paasilinna combines an action-packed narrative with strong characters and humorous, yet deep, philosophical musings seamlessly in The Forest of Hanged Foxes.

 The Forest of Hanged Foxes was adapted for TV film in Finland in 1986 (dir.
-Jouko Suikkari).
+Jouko Suikkari) and adapted to a graphic novel in French by Nicolas Dumontehuil (Futuropolis, 2016).

 Arto Paasilinna (1942-2018) is the most renowned contemporary Finnish author, having published 35 novels and countless other works during his lifetime.
 In Finland, he has been one of the most popular authors since the 1970s.
 His most famous books include The Year of the Hare, The Howling Miller, A Charming Mass Suicide and The Forest of Hanged Foxes.
 Many of Paasilinna’s books have been turned into feature films and plays and adapted to comic books.
 His books have sold over 8 million copies worldwide, with publishers in several countries buying out more than 15 titles each.
 Paasilinna’s works have been translated into over 40 languages.